 In April 2000, over the Easter weekend, television news around the world broadcast the brutal beating of the Great Dane, Black Jacques, on a farm in Zimbabwe.
-The video footage, later removed from most bulletins due to the distress caused to the viewers, showed this battered dog, and at least one other, being left for dead on the farm steps.
+Footage showed this battered dog, and at least one other, being left for dead on the farm steps.

 These assaults on the dogs fired a deep response in Meryl Harrison, then Chief Inspector for the Zimbabwean National Society for the Prevention of Cruelty to Animals (ZNSPCA).
 Something had to be done.

 The National Chairman for the ZNSPCA, Bryan Nel, who had already carried out the first rescue in March 2000, contacted the Commissioner of Police requesting their support for his inspectors on the ground.

 Meryl visited the recuperating, but now both blind and deaf, Black Jacques and swore that she would do everything she could to help all Zimbabwe’s stranded animals.